thijsp/Machine-Learning-in-Power-Systems/README.md

-# Exercise Session: Introduction on Machine Learning in Power Systems
+# Exercise Session: Introduction to Machine Learning in Power Systems
 ## Smart Distribution Systems (B-KUL-H00P3A)

 * Step 1: Make sure you are working in Linux